KseniaSkirpichnikova/ceudsd/seminar/Linux/README.md

 ```

 ### ***Exercise***
-Copy the 5th line of birdstrikes into the 5thline.csv
+Copy the 6th and 7th line of birdstrikes into the 2lines.csv

 ## Filtering